redbubble/responsive-tab-order/README.md

 Simple JavaScript library for dynamically managing keyboard navigation order (tab order) on responsive Web pages.

+## Why

+Because responsive Web design is generally a Good Thing, but sometimes causes interactive elements to be rearranged, and [not everyone can use a mouse](http://a11yproject.com/posts/myth-accessibility-is-blind-people/).

+## How

+`responsive-tab-order` works by dynamically updating the `tabindex` attribute of marked elements, which can either be given a visual ordering (currently, only top-to-bottom/left-to-right is supported) or a standard document ordering.
+A page can contain a mixture of visually ordered and document ordered elements (but not all positionings make sense in an unambiguous way).

 ## Using

 `responsive-tab-order` is a [Bower](http://bower.io) package.